dirk-zimoch/caTools/test/readme.md

 Tools used in the tests are: caget, caput, cagets, caputq and cado.

 ## How to
 Move to the folder, where caTools were copied and build.
+Create create symbolic links, or make copies of the executable appropriate for your architecture in the same folder for: caget, caput, cagets, caputq and cado

 Then:

 - in the first terminal, start the IOC in the `test/IOC` folder